 Keitel does make a good Houdini.
 I like that he plays a more low-key, kinder magician, showing more keen intelligence than bluster.
 The temptation of many is to play Houdini as always stern and intense, but Keitel is quick with a smile, which matches what we see of the real Harry in newsreels.
 He's also not out to expose the girls, as might have been the obvious way to go here.
 Instead, he subtlety encourages them to keep their secrets, as all "masters of illusion" do.

 Wardrobe also helps Keitel put his Houdini across.
-The suit he wears through much of the film is a faithful reproduction of an outfit we see Houdini sporting in several publicity photos from period, right down to his elaborate lapel pin (which here appears to be a small pocket watch, but in reality, I think, was a Masons pin).
+The suit he wears through much of the film is a faithful reproduction of an outfit we see Houdini sporting in several publicity photos from period, right down to his elaborate lapel pin (which here appears to be a small pocket watch).
 However, for some reason, the filmmakers felt it necessary to give the actor a huge fake hawk nose, which is terribly distracting.

 The film opens with an impressive recreation of the suspended straitjacket.
 Not only is the staging reminiscent of newsreel footage of Houdini doing the actual escape, but specific newsreel shots are authentically recreated.
 We also get to see Houdini's dressing room table with tribute card to Mama.